-Rachel is currently in her final year of study at the University of Newcastle and part of the student news team at the university radio station.
+Rachel Storer was the winner of the inaugural Brian White Scholarship.
+Rachel studied at the University of Newcastle and was part of the student news team at the university radio station.

 All the radio news directors were impressed by the enthusiasm and expertise of the finalists.

+SCA News Director, Natasha Jobson said: “If the finalists for the Brian White Scholarship are any example of the next generation of radio journos, we’re in great shape!
 Whilst all were impressive, Rachel shone with her ability to identify the nuances between AM and FM style news, and her understanding of the importance of news to both regional and metro audiences.”